 - Embed: Retrieve the sentence embeddings from a representation model

-- Choose Best: Perform classification by using likelihood scores
+- Classify: Perform classification by using a few examples

 The Command Line Tool is an alternative to our web interface, which allows you to login to your Cohere account, manage API Keys, and run finetunes.